mdraselmiah95/CRACKING-the-CODING-INTERVIEW/JavaScript-(JS)/javaScript.md

 `const`

-This creates a block scope.
-Re-declaration is NOT allowed, and re-assignment is NOT allowed.
-The variable must be assigned at declaration time.
+- This creates a block scope.
+- _Re-declaration_ is NOT allowed,
+- _Re-assignment_ is NOT allowed.
+- The variable must be assigned at declaration time.

 ```javascript
 {